Ásgeir Sigurvinsson: Club career

 One of the first Icelandic footballers to play in a foreign country, Ásgeir played a single game for Rangers' reserve side in late 1972 before moving to Belgian club Standard Liège in 1973.
 He stayed there for eight seasons, amassing more than 300 appearances overall and helping it to the 1981 Belgian Cup.
-Immediately after, he was bought by FC Bayern Munich, but only lasted one year.
+Immediately after, he was bought by FC Bayern Munich.
+He played 17 times in his first season, scoring once.
+He was an unused substitute in the 1982 European Cup final and was the only non-German in the squad that day, but only stayed with the club for one year.

 Ásgeir then joined fellow Bundesliga team VfB Stuttgart, where he figured prominently until his retirement at 35.
 In his second year he scored a career-best – in Germany – 12 goals, being instrumental in a league conquest after a 32-year wait.

 During his penultimate season, Ásgeir netted three times from 28 appearances as the Roten finished fifth, still adding all 12 matches (ten complete) in the side's runner-up run in the UEFA Cup.
 After retiring, he worked at Stuttgart for another three years, as a scout.

 Between April and November 1993, Ásgeir had his first coaching experience, with Knattspyrnufélagið Fram.